 We will endeavour to deliver a curriculum to meet the needs of all students.
-Part of the decision-making process is talking about career aspirations, talents, skills and the alternative GCSE options.
-Once we have received everyone's completed option choices form online we will decide on the timetabling of the options to maximise provision of first and second choices.
+Part of the decision-making process is talking about career aspirations, talents, skills and the alternative subject options.
+Once we have received all the forms, we will decide on the timetabling of the options to maximise provision of everyone's choices.
+To date, we have always managed to run all options, even when numbers are small.